Whose Facts Win? LLM Source Preferences under Knowledge Conflicts: Fine-tuning-based Mitigation: Details

 \section{Fine-tuning-based Mitigation: Details}

-\paragraph{Training data.} Our training data knowledge conflicts are created from $12$ seed entities from \textsc{NeoQA} with all their $250$ original and counterfactually-perturbed attribute values.
-This results in $217$ conflict pairs.
-To increase this number to $478$ pairs, we also include conflicts between our counterfactually-perturbed entities, in contrast with all of our other evaluations where we always compare a \textsc{NeoQA} seed entity to a perturbed one.
+\paragraph{Training data.} Our training data knowledge conflicts are created from $12$ seed entities from \textsc{NeoQA} with all their original and counterfactually-perturbed attribute values.
+To increase the number of conflict pairs, we also include conflicts between our counterfactually-perturbed entities, in contrast with all of our other evaluations where we always compare a \textsc{NeoQA} seed entity to a perturbed one.
 Next, we add sources of different types to this data.
-There are no restrictions on newspaper and person sources, but we use a subset of templates and locations for government sources, and a subset of social media users (which all use the same template).
-We reserve $86$/$131$ government templates, $43$/$268$ locations, $170$/$768$ adjectives, $172$/$1,000$ nouns and $198$ four-digit numbers for training data creation and exclude them in testing.
-After adding these sources, we get a total of $1,500$ unique inputs of conflict pair and source match-ups, with only $40$ used for validation and $1,460$ used for training.
+To test the generalization to unseen source types, we only include newspaper and person sources.
+We combine sources and conflict pairs randomly to get a total of $1,500$ unique inputs of conflict pair and source match-ups, with $1,275$ used for training and $225$ used for validation.

 \paragraph{Test data.} Our test data consists of knowledge conflicts with all $361$ remaining seed entities from \textsc{NeoQA} and all their augmented versions.
 These are paired exclusively with government sources and social media sources that have no overlap with the training data.
-Specifically, government sources have no templatic or location overlap with the training data, while social media users have no string overlap with the training data.

 \paragraph{Experimental details.}